-- 8.4.8 Gaming Proceeds may be approved to pay for awards such as trophies, plaques and ribbons.
-Such awards must be earned by achievement in the sport and not granted for volunteer appreciation.
-The use of Gaming Proceeds for cash or merchandise prizes or any other prize of value is prohibited. - 8.4.9 Volunteer coaches clinics and officials clinics are an acceptable use of Gaming Proceeds. - 8.4.10 Expenses for either hosting a provincial or a national championship may be an approved use of proceeds. - 8.4.11 In the case of membership sports clubs, such as boxing, wrestling or martial arts clubs, careful consideration will be given to ensure Gaming Proceeds are not used to offset a personal business.
+- for volunteer appreciation.
+The use of Gaming Proceeds for cash or merchandise prizes or any other prize of value is prohibited. - 8.4.9.
+Volunteer coaches clinics and officials clinics are an acceptable use of Gaming Proceeds. - 8.4.10.
+Expenses for either hosting a provincial or a national championship may be an approved use of proceeds. - 8.4.11.
+In the case of membership sports clubs, such as boxing, wrestling or martial arts clubs, careful consideration will be given to ensure Gaming Proceeds are not used to offset a personal business.
 An elected volunteer executive from the membership is required.
 Coaches/instructors, as well as private facility owners (e.g. bowling), receiving a salary or benefits, directly or indirectly, from Gaming Proceeds, shall not have lottery bank account signing authority nor act as a contact person for the Licensee.
-These Licensees shall ensure that the Conflict of Interest guidelines outlined in the Terms and Conditions are adhered to. - 8.4.12 Gaming Proceeds shall only be used for SLGA approved purposes that are essential to, and consistent with, the delivery of the sports organization's charitable or religious programs.
+These Licensees shall ensure that the Conflict of Interest guidelines outlined in the Terms and Conditions are adhered to. - 8.4.12.
+Gaming Proceeds shall only be used for SLGA approved purposes that are essential to, and consistent with, the delivery of the sports organization's charitable or religious programs.

-- 8.4.13 Uniforms and equipment may not be for personal use and ownership shall remain with the organization. - 8.4.14 The use of Gaming Proceeds for cash or merchandise prizes or any other prize of value is prohibited. - 8.4.15 A sports organization or team is considered Adult when any of its membership or players are over 21 years of age.
+- 8.4.13.
+Uniforms and equipment may not be for personal use and ownership shall remain with the organization. - 8.4.14.
+The use of Gaming Proceeds for cash or merchandise prizes or any other prize of value is prohibited. - 8.4.15.
+A sports organization or team is considered Adult when any of its membership or players are over 21 years of age.
 Gaming Proceeds cannot be used to directly support Adult sports organizations or teams.
-Allowable exceptions are outlined in Eligibility - Section 6.19.3 -Sports Organizations. - 8.4.16 Gaming Proceeds shall not be approved to pay for sports schools and/or clinics (e.g. hockey schools or skating schools) designed to improve individual skills and not of benefit to the broad membership. - 8.4.17 Sport governing bodies shall not be approved to use Gaming Proceeds to pay expenses directly associated with a select club/team's operations.
-Use of Proceeds will be approved for sport governing bodies to use Gaming Proceeds for purposes which benefit all member clubs/teams, elite programs, and/or grass root development of the sport.
+Allowable exceptions are outlined in Eligibility Section 6.19.3 Sports Organizations. - 8.4.16.
+Gaming Proceeds shall not be approved to pay for sports schools and/or clinics (e.g. hockey schools or skating schools) designed to improve individual skills and not of benefit to the broad membership. - 8.4.17.
+Sport governing bodies shall not be approved to use Gaming Proceeds to pay expenses directly associated with a select club/team's operations.
+Use of Proceeds will be approved for sport governing bodies to use Gaming Proceeds for purposes which benefit all member clubs/teams, elite programs, and/or grass root development of the sport. - 8.4.18.
+Consistent with 8.1.4 and 8.4.12, Gaming Proceeds shall not be approved for sports organizations to offer scholarships.
+A team considered to be high profile in the province which is mandated by their governing body/league to offer an educational fund to its players (e.g. Western Hockey League) will be considered an exception to this policy.